-Start by trimming a 3-4lb boneless pork butt (which is actually the shoulder cut of a pig) of any large pieces of excess fat then cut the roast into four or five big hunks and add it to a large crock pot.
+Start by trimming a 3-4lb boneless pork butt (which is the shoulder cut of a pig) of any large pieces of excess fat then cut the roast into four or five big hunks and add it to a 6-quart crock pot.

-To the crock pot add 3/4 cup chicken broth, 1/2 cup orange juice, and 1/4 cup each fresh lime and lemon juice.
+To the crock pot add chicken broth, orange juice, fresh lime juice, and fresh lemon juice.

-Next add 1 chopped onion, a whole HEAD of garlic, cloves separated and peeled, 1 sliced jalapeno, 2 bay leaves, plus dried oregano, cumin, and smoked paprika.
+Next add onion, a whole HEAD of garlic, cloves separated and peeled, fresh jalapeno, dried bay leaves, plus dried oregano, cumin, and smoked paprika.
 Mix everything up then pop a lid on top of the crock pot and cook on low for 8-10 hours.

 Once the pork is juicy and fall apart-tender, shred it with two forks.
 Use the forks to mash up the garlic cloves which will be buttery and soft by this point, too.